 Example code to add visuals

 To add a visual of an image, click the picture icon in the dashboard edit menu.
-The image must be stored online (as in a public Google bucket) for it to be viewable.
+The image must be stored online (in a public Google bucket, for example) for it to be viewable.
 Once you click the icon, it will display the following:

 Within the brackets, put the image title, and in the parentheses, put the location.

 Or use HTML (see more on this below):

 <img alt="A Warm Hello!" title="Hello, World!" src="https://i.imgur.com/MdueLu9.gif" width="64">

 Supported HTML tags in dashboard documentation

 To make your dashboard easier to read, you can also use some embedded HTML tags.
 Note that although custom scripting and styling (i.e., CSS code, and alt tags) are not allowed, most HTML is.